Trump says he always had autoworkers' backs. Union leaders say his first-term record shows otherwise

 “The guy came to my community and flat out lied to everybody,” Green said last week.
 “Banks were closing, schools were shutting down.
 I wrote the guy two letters, and he didn’t even reply.”

-AP VoteCast shows that in the 2020 presidential election, Donald Trump was the choice of 62% of white voters without a college degree, whereas Joe Biden won the vote of 37% in this group.
-Biden performed better than Trump did among union members, receiving 56% of union members’ votes in the 2020 election, compared to Trump’s 42%.
+AP VoteCast shows that in the 2020 presidential election, Trump was the choice of 62% of white voters without a college degree, whereas Biden won the vote of 37% in this group.
+Biden performed better than Trump did among union members, receiving 56% of union members’ votes in the 2020 election, compared with Trump’s 42%.

 Trump hopes in 2024 to win back the support of union-friendly states such as Michigan, which became the first in nearly 60 years to repeal a union-restricting law known as "right-to-work."
 It's one of three Rust Belt states along with Pennsylvania and Wisconsin that broke for Democrats but where Trump narrowly won in 2016, carrying him into the White House.
 He lost those states to Biden in the 2020 election.

 Price reported from New York.
-AP Polls and Surveys reporter Linley Sanders contributed from Washington.
+AP Polls and Surveys reporter Linley Sanders in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.